Fake: Gujarat govt is not segregating patients based on their religion

 New Delhi, Apr 15: There are reports stating that in Gujarat coronavirus patients are being segregated on the basis of their religion.

-It states that the health depart of the Government of Gujarat has been segregating patients in civil hospitals on the basis of their religion.
+It states that the health department of the Government of Gujarat has been segregating patients in civil hospitals on the basis of their religion.

 Officials have said that this claim is fake and should be debunked.
 The Health Department of the Government of Gujarat clarified that the news is false.
 It said that no segregation is being done in civil hospitals on the basis of religion.